 Meta-Linguistic Annotation/Markup

 The final step in data preprocessing is the meta-linguistic markup.
-Meta-linguistic annotation or markup is the process of adding description to the datasets, for instance information about a text; text type, year published, gender of author and etc. As for MaCFE, the markup added and the description for each are shown in Table VI.
+Meta-linguistic annotation or markup is the process of adding description to the datasets, for instance information about a text; text type, year published, gender of author and etc. As for MaCFE, the markup added and the description for each is shown in Table 8.
 While Fig. 4 depicts the overview of text documents after performing meta-linguistic markup on the data collection.

-MaCFE m systemTable VIII.
-Sample of Words Extracted from MaCFE and The Tagset
+TABLE 8.
+MaCFE meta-linguistic markup system